This article has links to products and services we love, which we may make commission from.

 Night Two Accommodation

-We opted for an Airbnb around the Eyjafjallajökull volcano area for night two (and three).
+We opted for an apartment around the Eyjafjallajökull volcano area for night two (and three).

 This was a great spot because we were close to both waterfalls and the DC hike car park.